tmcclell/SKWithAgentsHack/README.md

 - **Workflow Automation**: End-to-end migration process automation
 - **Real-time Monitoring**: Track progress and handle exceptions intelligently

-## 📚 Hackathon Structure
+## 📚 Hackathon Structure & Expectations

-This is organized as a **4-day progressive hackathon** with hands-on challenges:
+This is organized as a **4-day progressive hackathon** with hands-on challenges.
+Each day combines learning with practical application in a collaborative environment.

+### 🎓 Daily Format & Expectations

+**Daily Schedule:**
+- **~1 Hour**: Demos, explanations, and Q&A about previous day's tutorials
+- **Remaining Time**: Hands-on learning, experimentation, and implementation

+**Learning Mindset:**
+- **Embrace the Journey**: Things might not be perfect, and we'll encounter obstacles - that's part of the learning process!
+- **Collaborative Problem-Solving**: We'll face challenges together as a team and help each other overcome them
+- **Discovery & Adaptation**: While we aim for smooth service configurations, we'll uncover issues and gain clarity to move forward together
+- **Real-World Focus**: Examples use actual enterprise migration scenarios (PLC controllers, legacy systems) to make the learning meaningful and applicable

+### 👩‍🏫 Your Facilitator

+**Tammy McClellan** will be guiding you through this hackathon journey.
+With extensive experience in Azure AI services, enterprise migrations, and developer education, Tammy brings both technical depth and practical insights to help you navigate the complexities of building AI-powered automation solutions.
+Her approach emphasizes hands-on learning, collaborative problem-solving, and building production-ready skills that you can apply in real-world scenarios.

+### 🎯 Learning Philosophy

+This hackathon is designed to be:
+- **Practical over Perfect**: Focus on building working solutions rather than flawless implementations
+- **Collaborative**: Learn from each other's approaches and challenges
+- **Iterative**: Build understanding progressively, with each day reinforcing previous concepts
+- **Real-World Oriented**: Use actual migration scenarios to understand practical applications

-### Day 1: Foundation - Migration Assessment & Analysis
+### Day 1: Foundation - Azure AI Foundry Model Deployment & Agent Creation
-- Build core migration assessment capabilities
-- Implement document analysis and validation systems
+- Deploy AI models and create migration planning agents using Azure AI Foundry
+- Work with real PLC controller migration scenarios and enterprise system documentation
+- Set up responsible AI content filters and vector stores with actual migration artifacts
-- Create customer communication templates and workflows
+- Build email automation workflows for customer communication

 ### Day 2: AI Integration - Connected Agents & Advanced Tools
-- Develop connected multi-agent systems for migration planning
+- Develop connected multi-agent systems for comprehensive migration planning
-- Implement Azure AI Foundry agents with specialized expertise
+- Implement specialized agents: Infrastructure Assessment, Risk Analysis, Cost Analysis
-- Integrate advanced tools: Bing Custom Search, OpenAPI, document analysis
+- Integrate Bing Custom Search for technology research and OpenAPI for system integration
+- Use Agent Catalog templates to accelerate development with proven patterns

 ### Day 3: GitHub Copilot & Model Context Protocol (MCP)
-- Build GitHub Copilot extensions for migration automation
+- Install and configure GitHub Copilot for AI-assisted development workflows
-- Implement Model Context Protocol for enhanced AI context
+- Learn Model Context Protocol architecture for enhanced AI context management
-- Create intelligent code generation and migration assistance tools
+- Build intelligent development assistance tools for migration code generation
+- Integrate MCP with Visual Studio Professional for enhanced productivity

 ### Day 4: Semantic Kernel - AI Orchestration & Automation
-- Implement Semantic Kernel for migration workflow orchestration
+- Implement Semantic Kernel for sophisticated AI workflow orchestration
-- Build AI-powered automation with function calling
+- Build group chat orchestration with multiple connected agents
-- Create end-to-end migration automation pipelines
+- Create end-to-end migration automation pipelines with function calling
+- Develop production-ready AI solutions with Azure AI Search integration

 ## 🚀 Quick Start